IRS-Cybersec/ctfdump/TetCTF 2021/Warmup.md

 1. It was big enough to crash my 8GB RAM windows setup, but it ran fine on a beefier linux server.
 2. To speed things up, I'll be implementing a caching system for the `.find_offset` module... soon.
 3. Modify the stack address calculation to `stack_ret := stack_leak-int(argv[1])*context.bytes` (add `from sys import argv` somewhere), and then run `for i in $(seq 1 20); do python3.8 solve.py $i; done`.
 The offset that succeeds without an `EOFError` is the winner.
+   Bruteforcing is really necessary here.
+The offset on remote != offset on local, even while running the binary with the given libc version.